v2sCollections/City-of-Dreams/README.md

 ## [Install time](https://)

-This is a large collection I recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier.
+This is a large collection I highly recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier.
 You can just cancel the subscription after the installation if you wish.

 **Premium Users**: Takes 1.5 hours + Semi-automatic.
 You can be AFK with a few Install menus at the end of the installation.\
-**Free Users:** Takes 2.5 to 3 hours + Semi-automatic.
-You will have to click on download for each mod one by one.
+**Free Users:** Takes 2 to 4 hours + Semi-automatic.
+You will have to click on download for each mod one by one. **(I recommend you don't attempt this)**

 ***